adasomg/the-missing-clojure-intro/README.md

     Exit: Control+D or (exit) or (quit)
  Results: Stored in vars *1, *2, *3, an exception in *e

-;; you'll see there's a lot more output when starting this repl ;; by default lein loads nREPL - a much more feature-packed REPL ;; but for now we don't need to know much about this
+;; you'll see there's a lot more output when starting this REPL ;; by default lein loads nREPL - a much more feature-packed REPL ;; but for now we don't need to know much about this